 - Mix without forming any lumps.
-Add baking soda and let sit for 15-30 minutes.
+Add baking soda and let sit for 15 to 30 minutes.

 - While you are waiting, chop all of the vegetables and set aside.

 - Add all chopped vegetables to the batter and mix.
 Add water if required.
-Batter should be thick but not runny.
+The batter should be thick but not runny.

 - Add red chili powder.